 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2021 and 2020.
+There have been no changes in the methodologies used at December 31, 2022 and 2021.

-Money market funds: The money market funds are valued at quoted market prices in an exchange and active market, which represent the net asset values of shares held by the Foundation at year-end.
+Money market funds: The money market funds are valued at quoted market prices in an exchange and active market, which represent the net asset values (NAV) of shares held by the Foundation at year-end.

-Mutual funds: Valued at the net asset value (NAV) of shares held by the Foundation at year-end.
+Mutual funds: Valued at the NAV of shares held by the Foundation at year-end.